 Peachy Green Smoothie

-One of the perks of spring time is that peaches are in season.
+One of the perks of springtime is that peaches are in season.
 Oh, how we love peaches!
 This soft and juicy fruit is one we can’t get enough of and often buy them by the case.
-Super sweet, they are perfect to add into any smoothie to give it a natural sweetener.
+Super sweet, they are perfect to add to any smoothie to give it a natural sweetener.

 Since things have been very busy here lately, it’s been a while since I posted anything.
 My sister-in-law is getting hitched and we have less than a week to be ready.
 On that note, I’m super stoked that the wedding is in Cancun!
 I’m really needing a vacation, even if it’s only for 4 days.

 Another reason springtime is a favorite of mine is all the amazing fruit.
-This is the time where I’m more of a fruitarian than anything else, which is great since I will probably lose a couple pounds and get ride of the added weight from winter and holiday feasting.
+This is the time when I’m more of a fruitarian than anything else, which is great since I will probably lose a couple of pounds and get rid of the added weight from winter and holiday feasting.
 I just hope it’s in time for this wedding.
 Wish me luck!

 A simply smoothie for the spring season.
 Both easy to make and nutritious for the body.
 It’s a great morning smoothie to give you enough energy to get your day going, while still providing all the benefits greens have.